tcarroll64/CS2080_16Nov/README.md

 To use the created Dockerfile (seen in vs-code-image Dockerfile) I built an image using

   $ docker build -t vs-code-image .

-  # Note, this only works in the contect directory "Lab12" since no path specified
+Note, this only works in the contect directory "Lab12" since no path specified.

 Then I started the container with